CyberVisionariesInstitute/pki-foundations-labs/06-week-06-pki-diagnostic/README.md

+# Week 6 — PKI Incident Diagnosis & Troubleshooting

+## Focus

+This week you stop memorizing error messages and start thinking like a PKI engineer on call.

+You will learn a repeatable 4-step diagnostic framework that applies to any PKI failure — expired certificates, broken chains, hostname mismatches, and revocation problems.
+The goal is not to recognize error messages.
+The goal is to develop a systematic approach so you always know where to look first, regardless of the failure.

+Every lab this week is a real incident type.
+You will work through each one using the framework, document your findings, and practice writing the kind of structured summary a PKI engineer sends to their team after resolving an issue.

+Metro General Hospital's IT team has been getting paged.
+You are the on-call PKI engineer.

+---

 ## The PKI Diagnostic Framework

 Before starting any lab, internalize these four steps.
 You will use them in every lab this week.